swilliamson7/chaos_predictions/README.md

 The adjoint method (understandbly) fails at predicting the parameter when we integrate the model for a long time.
 On the other hand, machine learning predicts the parameter reliably, at least under the specifics of our experiments (relatively low noise, integrated for 500 steps, etc.) There are plenty of other options to play around with to see how consistently the method performs, and we've only really scratched the surface.

-If someone wants to try and run our code using the adjoint method of parameter estimation for the Lorenz model, an example case is given below:
+If someone wants to try and run our ML code to estimate a parameter for the Lorenz model, an example case is given below:

 ```julia
 include("parameter_experiment.jl")